-The Director of EEO and AA and his/her designee will be responsible for scheduling trainings on an annual basis to communicate the plan and development methods to evaluate program activities.
+The Director of ER and EEO/AA (Officer) and his/her designee will be responsible for scheduling training to communicate the plan and develop methods to evaluate program activities.
 Specific training will be developed for supervisors and employees.
 Additionally, an HR Representative will ensure that new hires receive appropriate Unlawful Workplace Harassment training during NEO.